Exemption 36—Marine Safety (Steam-powered vessels)

 - Engineer watchkeeper endorsed as Chief engineer less than 3000 kilowatts near coastal (Steam)

-to perform the duties of Chief engineer on any vessel that has steam as its main method of propulsion with propulsion power less than 750 kilowatts.
+to perform the duties of Chief engineer, without a Marine Engine Driver Grade 2 or 3 Near coastal Certificate of competency, on any vessel that has steam as its main method of propulsion with propulsion power less than 750 kilowatts.

-You are eligible for this exemption if you:
+You are eligible for part 1) of this exemption if you:

-- are at least 16 years of age
+- are at least 16 years old; and

-- hold a statement of attainment from a registered training organisation for the following units of competency:
+- hold a statement of attainment from a registered training organisation, for the following units of the MAR Maritime Training Package:

-- hold a Basic boiler licence (MSABLIC001) or a licence to operate a standard boiler issued by a state or territory
+- hold a Basic Boiler Licence or a licence to operate a standard boiler (VET Code MSMBLIC001 or equivalent) issued by a State or Territory authority; and

 - pass a final assessment.

 - For a vessel carrying passengers, you must hold a first aid certificate of at least HLTAID011, Provide First Aid or an equivalent certificate.

 - For a vessel carrying a life raft or survival raft, you must hold a statement of attainment from a registered training organisation for completion of MARF030 Survive at sea using survival craft (a unit of the MAR Maritime Training Package) or equivalent.